slgriffiths/action-pull-request-another-repo/README.md

 # Action pull request another repository
-This GitHub Action copies a folder from the current repository to a location in another repository and create a pull request
+This GitHub Action copies the contents of a folder (not the folder itself) from the current repository to a location in another repository and creates a Pull Request

 ## Example Workflow
     name: Push File